Gwenbleidd32/k6-operator-loadtesting/README.md

 Before we create a batch job we need to provision what's called a Configmap.

-A Configmap is essentially a configuration file that can be used by applications/tools across you Kubernetes cluster.
+A Configmap is essentially a configuration file that can be used by applications/tools across you're Kubernetes cluster.
 Instead of manually defining a specific settings for every single application in your cluster, You can create it once and reference it across multiple applications.

 K6 is expects to receive it's java script files through a Configmap.